-Changes are on the horizon for the registration process affecting Private Sector Landlords.
-On 16 September 2019, The Private Landlord Registration (Information) (Scotland) Regulations 2019 will take effect, introducing a more comprehensive, rigorous application process in order to raise general awareness amongst landlords of their legal requirements and to provide better assurance to private rented sector tenants of landlord competence and compliance.
-In short, the regulations are changing the landlord registration process with the aim to improve standards within the private rented sector in order that homes rented to tenants are of good quality and are being managed professionally.
+On 16 September 2019, The Private Landlord Registration (Information) (Scotland) Regulations 2019 came into effect, introducing a more comprehensive, rigorous application process in order to raise general awareness amongst landlords of their legal requirements and to provide better assurance to private rented sector tenants of landlord competence and compliance.
+In short, the regulations have changed the landlord registration process with the aim to improve standards within the private rented sector in order that homes rented to tenants are of good quality and are being managed professionally.

-From 16 September 2019, private landlords will now be required to declare whether or not they comply with specific duties such as:
+As of 16 September 2019, private landlords now require to declare whether or not they comply with specific duties such as:

 - The tolerable and repairing standards